tgirke/GEN242/content/en/tutorials/linux/linux.md

 * `:set mouse=n`: enables mouse support and `: set mouse-=n` disables it
 * `:set mouse=a`: enables mouse support and `: set mouse-=a` disables it.
 The `a` option applies it to all vim modes, which sometimes results in unexpected behavior.
 For some users the `n` option may be more suitable.
 To enable mouse support by default, add set mouse=n to Nvim’s config file located in a user’s home under ~/.config/nvim/init.vim.
 * `:h nvim-R`: opens nvim-R's user manual; navigation works the same as for any Vim/Nvim help document
+* `:%s/search_pattern/replace_pattern/cg`: replacement syntax.
+The `c` flag at the end will ask for confirmation of each replacement.
+Drop it if this is not required.
+* `yy`, `dd` and `p`: deletes, copies and pastes lines where cursor is.
+See vim's visual mode [here](https://opensource.com/article/19/2/getting-started-vim-visual-mode) form more options.
 * `:set spell`: turns on spell checking, and `:set nospell` turns it off.
 Misspelled words are highlighted.
 To get spelling suggestions, place the cursor on a misspelled word and then press `z=`.
 Suggestions can be accepted by the given numbers and then pressing `Enter`.
 To jump to the next or previous misspelled word, type use `]s` or `[s`, respectively.
 New (custom) words can be added to the spelling dictionary with `zg`.
 * `:Rhelp fct_name`: opens help for a function from nvim's command mode with text completion support
 * `Ctrl-s and Ctrl-x`: freezes/unfreezes vim (some systems)